tasneem-mazhar/tasneem-mazhar.github.io/_pages/cv.md

 ======
 * **M.Sc. in Applied Mathematics and Computational Sciences**, North South University (Ongoing)
 * **B.Sc. in Electrical and Electronic Engineering**, North South University, 2023
-  * Graduated *Summa Cum Laude*, CGPA 3.93/4.00
+  * Graduated Summa Cum Laude, CGPA 3.93/4.00 — Ranked 1st in the Department of Electrical and Computer Engineering (Class of 2023)
 * **Edexcel A Levels**, Academia, 2019
   * Subjects: Chemistry, Biology, Physics, Mathematics
+  * 2 A*s, 2 As
 * **Edexcel O Levels**, Academia, 2017
   * 6 A*s, 2 As